Justin Morgan (Home and Away): Leah Patterson

 In April 2019, writers established a casual relationship between Justin and Leah Patterson (Ada Nicodemou).
 The storyline begins with Leah offering her advice to Justin about his various family issues, before they end up kissing and spending the night together.
 The following day, they agree that it was just a bit of fun, but they soon have sex again.
 Nicodemou admitted that she was surprised by the development, as the characters had not had not shared many scenes or storylines, but she thought that it made sense.
 She explained, "Leah and Justin are a similar age and they're the ones who always seem to look after everyone else.
 But I think they've also both got to a stage in their lives where they need a friend to chat to and are ready to have a bit of fun."
 Stewart agreed that they shared similarities, and he thought that it was an "obvious move" getting the two characters together.
 He also believed a moment from the previous year, in which a drunk Justin made a romantic advance towards Leah, was the producers' "testing the waters" for the relationship.
 As Leah and Justin spend another evening together, Stewart told TV Weeks Maddison Hockey that "It very well could be the start of something.
 Justin doesn't want to seem too keen, but he definitely wants it to happen again."
 Returning home, Justin faces questions from Mason and gives an unconvincing excuse.
 Hockey questioned how long Justin and Leah can keep their relationship a secret.

+Leah and Justin eventually get engaged and are married during the episode broadcast on 9 April 2024.